unspezifisch/portredirect/README.md

 *Glue your frontend to the backend!*

-## Introduction
+## Intro

 PortRedirect is split into **server** and **client** sides.

-### **Server:** Redirects incoming TCP connections (e.g., port 443) to a remote *client* through a persistent QUIC connection.
+**Server:** Redirects incoming TCP connections (e.g., port 443) to a remote *client* through a persistent QUIC connection.
 It acts as a QUIC server (e.g., port 1234 on a private interface) with a custom PortRedirect-RS application protocol

 *In short:* Accepts incoming TCP connections and forwards them over a QUIC connection.

-### **Client:** Redirects incoming server-initiated QUIC streams (multiple streams inside one connection) to a *destination* TCP host and port (e.g., `localhost:4433`, where an HTTPS server might be running).
+**Client:** Redirects incoming server-initiated QUIC streams (multiple streams inside one connection) to a *destination* TCP host and port (e.g., `localhost:4433`, where an HTTPS server might be running).
 It acts as a QUIC client by initiating the connection to the QUIC server

 *In short:* Connects to the QUIC server and relays the tunneled streams to a designated destination.